kellybs1/Boids/README.md

 Different weightings are applied to the three values to modify the behaviour of the flock.

-Each cycle of the program, each Boids updates which Boids are its neighbours, then goe through the process of updating its velocity based on the three basic factors.
+Each cycle of the program, each Boids updates which Boids are its neighbours, then goes through the process of updating its velocity based on the three basic factors.

 ## Screenshot